AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 ## E5 Physiology
 **Final manuscript**

-- Add correlation analyses of phys and light/temp to results and methods section
 - Finish writing discussion section
 - Send draft of full manuscript to coauthors
 - Revise manuscript and post on bioRxiv